vivekbhr/icetea/README.md

-# FATSCapR
+# mapcapR
-An R package for analysis of fetish data.
+An R package for analysis of MAPCap data.
-Right now i call this repository fetish for ease-of use.